Chase Date: June 8, 2008

 Severe Risks: SPC Outlooks

 A line of storms formed early in the afternoon hours on June 8, 2008.
 I knew today would be a chase day, and I knew I wouldn’t have to go far to see anything cool.
+I never knew we’d have an EF-1 tornado in Lansing.
 I loaded up my truck and got everything up and working around 2 pm.